phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1750946
-#Number of Trump Tweets: 537482
+#Number of Trump Tweets: 540150
-#Number of Cruz Tweets: 351176
-#Number of Clinton Tweets: 270491
+#Number of Clinton Tweets: 270791
-#Number of Sanders Tweets: 165311
+#Number of Sanders Tweets: 165431
-#Number of Rubio Tweets: 162088
+#Number of Rubio Tweets: 163039
 #Number of Jeb!
-Tweets: 145742
+Tweets: 146571
-#Number of Carson Tweets: 60696
+#Number of Carson Tweets: 61141
-#Number of Kasich Tweets: 58004
+#Number of Kasich Tweets: 58386
+#Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---